+Move or scroll forwards in the lines step by step, e.g. from A-01 to A-02.
 When holding for a longer time, you can change the lines quickly scrolling forward.

-Change or scroll back in the lines step by step, e.g., from A-01 to A-02.

-When holding for a longer time, you can change the lines with quick return.
+Move or scroll backwards in the lines step by step, e.g. from A-02 to A-01.
+When holding for a longer time, you can change the lines quickly scrolling back.